thingsee/thingsee-sdk/nuttx/drivers/README.txt

   SPI and SDIO/MCI interfaces are supported.
 See include/nuttx/mmcsd.h and include/nuttx/sdio.h for further information.

+motor/
+  Support for motor control drivers.
+This includes such things as stepper motor controllers.

 mtd/
   Memory Technology Device (MTD) drivers.
 Some simple drivers for memory technologies like FLASH, EEPROM, NVRAM, etc.  See